 Safari can ot handle user certificates to authenticate against CERN SSO.
 Authentication using username & password or kerberos token works.

 Some GSSAPI options have been dropped already in macOS 10.12.
 Among others the GSSAPITrustDNS is not supported any more.
-As a result password-less logins or scp to services that use DNS round-robin for load balancing (lxplus, svn, aiadm,..) will not work any more.
+You might have to remove the unsupported options from the system and / or users ssh config files.

 System Center Endpoint Protection

 After the upgrade to macOS 10.13 SCEP does not work properly.
-It is recomeded to de-install it before the upgrade and re-install it afterwards.
+It is recomeded to de-install it before the upgrade.
+Reinstalling it after the migration to 10.13 does not work.

 It is recommended to use XQuartz 2.7.11 or later (https://www.xquartz.org/ (link is external)).